×

 Get Quote

 "There's pretty much everything.
 My specific neighborhood (within walking distance) has dozens of restaurants ranging from pizza joints to Japanese cuisine, though not many if any four star restaurants.
 I'd have to take a taxi to get to one of those.
 My neighborhood also has various US chain restaurants, such as Fridays and Hooters.
 Nearby (a short cab ride) is a "gastronomy row" of various independently-owned creative restaurants and brew pubs that have good reputations.
 My neighborhood also has tons of bars, including one with live music every night and a few with occasional live music.
 Most of the live music is Latin, but there is jazz, blues, classic rock, and so on.
 Beyond my neighborhood are casinos, dance clubs, pickup bars, and so on.
 San Jose isn't on a par with London or New York, but it's not a backward small town either.
-Pretty much everything exists here.," remarked another expat who made the move to San Jose, Costa Rica.
+Pretty much everything exists here.," remarked another expat in San Jose, Costa Rica.

 Please login to continue reading this article.